tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

         * It is the responsibility of the Application to set the right value for _TimeoutPropose_ so that the (synchronous) execution of the block does not cause other processes to prevote `nil` because their propose timeout goes off.
-    * In next-block execution mode, Tendermint will ignore parameters `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
+    * In next-block execution mode, Tendermint will ignore parameters `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
     * As a result of executing the prepared proposal, the Application may produce header events or transaction events.
       The Application must keep those events until a block is decided and then pass them on to Tendermint via `ResponseFinalizeBlock`.
     * Likewise, in next-block execution mode, the Application must keep all responses to executing transactions until it can call `ResponseFinalizeBlock`.
-    * The Application can change the transaction list via `ResponsePrepareProposal.tx`.
+    * The Application can change the transaction list via `ResponsePrepareProposal.tx_records`.
-      See [TransactionRecord](#transactionrecord) for further information on how to use it.
+      See [TxRecord](#txrecord) for further information on how to use it.
 Some notes:
         * To remove a transaction from the proposed block the Application _marks_ the transaction as "REMOVE".
 It does not remove it from the list.
 The transaction will also be removed from the mempool.
         * Removing a transaction from the list means it is too early to propose that transaction,